zhufq00/DDIs-Prediction/README.md

 ### Training Information-Selector

 - Adjust the configuration in `configs/ppo_drugbank.yaml`.
-Ensure you update the `initialize_checkpoint` and `policy_checkpoint` to the trained DDI-Predictor weights.
+Ensure you update the `initialize_checkpoint` and `policy_checkpoint` to the trained DDI-Predictor checkpoint path.
 - Execute the training script `drugbank/train_ppo_drugbank.py` by running:
   ```
   python drugbank/train_ppo_drugbank.py